Still, even if you do everything right, you can still break down!

 ALSO: When the engine stops, you may lose power steering and power brakes.
 This does not mean you will lose ALL steering and brakes, just that the pedal will be harder to press, and the steering harder to turn.

-The very second you experience a runaway situation, begin stopping and try not to release the brake pedal once you shut off the engine.
-This way you will have power brakes for your stop.
+The very second you experience a runaway situation, the safe thing is to begin stopping.
+If you have to shut off the engine, try not to release the brake pedal once you shut it off.
+On most vehicles this means you will have power brakes for your stop.

 Drive by wire stuff might not let you shut the motor off going down the road, but even a drive by wire car should let you shift into neutral.
 The newer cars have a rev limiter built in, so the motor is less likely to blow up on a drive by wire car thrown into neutral than a regular car with, say, a sticking throttle cable.